Guide to Outdoor Kitchen on Vinyl Decks & Patios

 Lastly, Look at the Deck/Patio Surface

-Before you add type of outdoor kitchen to your vinyl roof deck, check the status of the vinyl decking surface.
+Before you add an outdoor kitchen to your vinyl roof deck, check the status of the vinyl decking surface.
 The last thing you want is to find out that six months or a year down the road you have to remove everything to reinstall a new PVC vinyl membrane.
 While having an outdoor kitchen on your patio would certainly be enjoyable, it’s still vital to ensure that your deck membrane protects the underlying structure (and your home, too).

 Have a professional deck contractor inspect the surface of your vinyl roof deck and the underlying structure to ensure its viability.
 If you currently have a wood deck structure or another type of surface, you might want to consider installing a waterproof deck surface that is heat, stain, and scuff resistant to ensure that you have a low-maintenance vinyl decking membrane that will likely outlast your kitchen.